 ↓ Choose a CV Template ↓

-Very often, when talking to a friend who works in an industry you would like to join, the first thing they ask for is ‘Have you got a CV?’.
+Very often, when talking to a friend who works in an industry you would like to join, the first thing they ask for is ‘Have you got a CV for jobs?’.
 This demonstrates the importance of the Curriculum Vitae, as without it, your chances are very slim.
 Unless you create your own company of course and you can employ yourself!
-When an employer asks for a CV, he is giving you guidance as to what he expects to see on your A4 piece of paper.
+When an employer asks for a jobs CV, he is giving you guidance as to what he expects to see on your A4 piece of paper.

 Describing yourself on your CV